MusicPlayerDaemon/MPD/doc/plugins.rst

      - The path of the cache directory for additional storages mounted at runtime.
 This setting is necessary for the **mount** protocol command.
    * - **compress yes|no**
      - Compress the database file using gzip?
 Enabled by default (if built with zlib).
+   * - **hide_playlist_targets yes|no**
+     - Hide songs which are referenced by playlists?
+Thas is, playlist files which are represented in the database as virtual directories (playlist plugin setting ``as_directory``).
+This option is enabled by default and avoids duplicate songs; one copy for the original file, and another copy in the virtual directory of a CUE file referring to it.

 proxy
 -----